TBD54566975/developer.tbd.website/site/blog/2024-01-30-shifting-loan-power-to-brrowers.md

 To provide a more holistic view of a person's creditworthiness, FormFree developed a new system called [Residual Income Knowledge Index™ (RIKI™)](https://www.formfree.com/news-and-insights/formfree-releases-residual-income-knowledge-index/).
 Instead, RIKI analyzes monthly income and spending.
 Integrating this method into our existing credit system provides greater opportunities for home ownership, car purchases, and other essential loans.

 ## "It's like Tinder for banks!"
-During the live stream, FormFree Software Engineer Jon West showcased a product called Passport.
+During the live stream, FormFree Software Engineer, Jon West, showcased their [Passport](https://passport.formfree.com/) product.
 The demo highlighted Passport's ability to match borrowers with lenders.
 This feature inspired an audience member to comment, 'It's like Tinder for banks!'"

 Here's how it works:
 - Borrowers securely connect to their bank account.